Are Things At Home Feeling Out Of Control?

 But You May Still Have Concerns About Starting One of Our DBT Skills Groups. . .

 Why is your program 24 weeks?
-I’ve seen some DBT groups that are only 8 or 10 weeks long.
+I’ve seen some DBT groups that are only eight or ten weeks long.

 Our program is longer than others because we include the full, evidence-based curriculum.
 We’d rather offer a treatment that’s been proven to work in multiple studies than a watered-down version we’re not sure will have any significant impact.
 Still, if you’re unsure if the time commitment will work for you, there are shorter duration groups that might be more appropriate for your family.